preactjs/preact-www/content/en/guide/v10/web-components.md

 If you omit the third parameter to `register()`, the list of attributes to observe can be specified using a static `observedAttributes` property on your Component.
 This also works for the Custom Element's name, which can be specified using a `tagName` static property:

-If the third parameter is not left out we'll try to infer

 ```jsx
 import register from 'preact-custom-element';